advancedfx/advancedfx/misc/mirv-script/README.md

 # Usage

-1. Explore source code of examples in `src/examples`
+1. Explore source code of examples in `src/examples`.
+Also see `types` folder since examples do not cover everything.
 2. Run examples from their respected folder in `dist` after transpiling.
 3. Build your own scripts.